XinFang88/xinfang88.github.io/_pages/cv.md

 * Vice Chair, IEEE PSOPE Bulk Power System Planning Subcommittee, from 2023
 * Associate Editor, IEEE Transactions on Sustainable Energy, from 2022
 * Associate Editor, IEEE Transactions on Power Systems, from 2020
+* Associate Editor, Energy Internet, from 2025
+* Associate Editor, Energy Conversion and Economics, from 2024
 * Associate Editor, Journal of Modern Power Systems and Clean Energy, from 2017